VISUAL ARTS

 6. Tzelem Elohim: Divine Image (Dignity and Potential)

-7. Tikkun Olam: Repair of the World (Responsibility)
+7. Tikkun Olam: Repairing the World (Responsibility)

-The children whose creations are exhibited range from age 18 months to 12 years.
-These creations were all based on their initial interests.
-Educators observed and followed their lead.
+The children whose creations are exhibited range from ages 18 months to 12 years.

 CALL FOR SUBMISSIONS

-The Gallery at the J is seeking artists and partner organizations to participate in our 2024 season!
+The Gallery at the J is seeking artists and partner organizations to participate in our 2025 season!
 We are attracted to artwork that tells a story.
 We want our viewers to experience a journey - yours and theirs.

 Artists and organizations are asked to examine universal values through a Jewish lens.
 Each month has been assigned a theme/subject which represent a selection of our core principles.
 Please carefully review the criteria before submitting.
 (We acknowledge the additional themes associated with months of the year such as Asian Heritage Month and Black History Month.
 If there are themes and subjects you are not seeing that you feel we should include, please write to deannad@mnjcc.org for future consideration)